PennLINC/xcp_d/docs/usage.rst

 The *xcp_d* workflow takes `fMRIPRep`, `NiBabies`, `abcd-hcp-pipeline` and `HCP` outputs in the form of BIDS derivatives.
 The outputs  are required to include at least anatomical and functional outputs with at least one preprocessed BOLD image.

 The exact command to run in *xcp_d* depends on the Installation_ method and data that needs to be processed.
-We start first with the the *bare-metal* `Manually Prepared Environment (Python 3.8+)`_ installation, as teh command line is simpler. ``xcp_d`` can be executed on the command line, processesing fMRIPrep outputs, using the following command-line structure
+We start first with the the *bare-metal* `Manually Prepared Environment (Python 3.8+)`_ installation, as the command line is simpler. ``xcp_d`` can be executed on the command line, processesing fMRIPrep outputs, using the following command-line structure, for example:
 ::
-   $ xcp_d <fmriprep_dir> <outputdir> <xcp_d_options>
+   $ xcp_d <fmriprep_dir> <outputdir> --cifti --despike  --head_radius 40 -w /wkdir --smoothing 6

 However, we strongly recommend using `Container Technologies: Docker and Singularity`_.
 Here, the command-line will be composed of a preamble to configure the container execution followed by the ``xcp_d`` command-line options as if you were running it on a *bare-metal* installation.

-The command-line structure above is then modified as follows:
+If you are computing locally, we recommend Docker
 ::
    $ docker run --rm -it \
    -v /fmriprepdata:/data/ \